ibm-watson-data-lab/ibmos2spark/python/README.md

 ##### IAM Token Authentication

 Alternatively, you can connect to an IBM Bluemix COS using IAM token.
-Set the `auth_method` to `iam_token` and provide the appropriate values in the credentials.
+Set the `auth_method` to `api_key` and provide the appropriate values in the credentials.